About the Campaign

 Governments, the private sector, non-governmental organizations, the media and citizens around the world are joining forces to fight this crime.
 The United Nations Development Programme (UNDP) and the United Nations Office on Drugs and Crime (UNODC) are at the forefront of these efforts.

-We hope you'll come together with UNDP and UNODC to ACT against corruption by:
+We hope you'll come together with UNDP and UNODC to fight against corruption by:

 - Organizing creative activities in your community to mark 9 December;